LibreWeb/Documentation/content/faq/_index.md

 ---
 title: "FAQ"
 weight: 1
-description : "Frequently Asked Questions"
+description : "Frequently Asked Questions, mosted asked questions from the community"
 ---

 Here you will find the frequently asked questions.